hafrit/ha-php-docker/README.md

 HA-PHP-DOCKER
 =

-This is a PHP friendly docker.
-You can create and configure any PHP stack project and as much as you want with only one build.
+This is a PHP friendly multi stack docker.

+You can create and configure any PHP stack project.

+You can create as much project as you want with only one build.

 Ubuntu
 Nginx